shadowoneau/gcm/README.md

 ## Gliding Club Manager

-Management modules for a Gliding Club
+ERPNext management modules for a Gliding Club

+You will need to install Bench, Frappe, ERPNext to use these modules

 #### License